jeevan-lal/excellent-data-filler-docs/docs/documentation/field-types/javascript-code.md

 # Javascript Code

+Execute custom JavaScript code in any field using the powerful Monaco Editor.
+Create advanced automation scripts, manipulate page elements, and integrate with external APIs.

-You can use Javascript code in any field or you can give any field only in **Javascript type**.
-We have used [Monaco Editor](https://microsoft.github.io/monaco-editor/) to edit Javascript code.
+You can use JavaScript code in any field or set a field to **JavaScript Code** type only.
+We use [Monaco Editor](https://microsoft.github.io/monaco-editor/) for professional code editing experience.

 ```js
 // Where your code is ending, add this line only then the form will run further.